Isaac-J-Roebke/Parallel_Matrix_Vector_Multiplication/README.md

 You may also do this using http://ondemand.osc.edu

 ## Summary ##
-For this assignment our task was to design and parallelize a matrix-vector multiplication algorithm.
+For this assignment my task was to design and parallelize a matrix-vector multiplication algorithm.
 We also were permitted to use the boost library.
 I submitted my code to OSC and created a spreadsheet for analysis of my code's performance.

 ## Algorithm ##
 For my solution, the dimensions of the matrix are fed in from the cmd-line.
 The parallel function is called and first, my master process generates the matrix and the vector to be multiplied.